rwehresmann/chatbot_faq_manager/README.md

 ## Contributing

 A lot can be done to improve this chatbot.
 Whant to contribute?
-Fork and send a pull request!
-Have any question?
+Fork and send a pull request.
+Have any questions?
 Open an issue or contact me.